-No trip to Canada in the summer would be complete without seeing a wild animal of some sort, and in Whistler, our animal is the black bear.
-While there are opportunities to come across them naturally, taking a Whistler bear tours is an almost guaranteed way to see bears in BC.
+No summer trip to Canada would be complete without seeing a wild animal of some sort, and in Whistler, our animal is the black bear.
+While there are opportunities to come across them by chance, taking a Whistler bear tour is an almost guaranteed way to see bears in BC.

 Wildlife sightings should happen naturally – there’s no sign of a zoo anywhere in Whistler and there never will be!
 Wildlife, no matter where in the world, should be respected and given a wide berth so they can stay just that – wild.

 Here are five bear safety rules you should always remember:

 1.Always carry bear spray.
 Bear spray is to be used defensively, to stop a charging or attacking bear.
 Remember, bear spray should only be used as a last resort.

 Hold the bear spray with both hands, one on the can and the other on the trigger.
 Wait for the bear to be within 30 feet, aim downwards, and discharge the full contents of the can.
 Spray from side to side creating a cloud between yourself and the bear.
 If the bear continues to charge, aim for its face.When the bear stops its charge, it is time to leave the area swiftly.

 2. Black Bear or Grizzly?
 Make sure you’re able to identify the difference between bear species.
 Know your black bears from your grizzly bears as they require different reactions in the case of an attack.

 3. Bear attacks are rare, but here’s what to do in the unlikely event one should occur: